michalroots/michalroots.github.io/_pages/site-info.md

 ## Contribute on Github
 If you found bugs, typos etc, you can view <a href="https://github.com/heymichal/heymichal.github.io" target="_blank">source code</a> on Github and help.

+## Contribute with 🍪
+Perhaps the stuff I do here is useful to you and you'd like to send me some gratitude in a form of financial support?
+[Patreon](https://www.patreon.com/michalkorzonek) is a great place to do so.
+If not, hugs are another great option 💜.